nicholasdavies/inshiny/README.md

 ## Example

-This demonstrates the basic features of inshiny:
+This demonstrates the basic features of `inshiny`:

 ``` r
 library(inshiny)